 The Stanford community is a great place to make lifelong friends and a wide variety of interpersonal connections.
 Most connections here on "the farm" are positive ones but there may be times when friends, colleagues and others are not as respectful as you would wish.

-Stanford's Title IX Office website provides detailed information about Title IX protections for students, including links to Title IX FAQs and the University's Title IX Administrative Policy and Procedures.
+Stanford's SHARE-TIX Office website provides detailed information about Title IX protections for students, including links to Title IX FAQs and the University's Title IX Administrative Policy and Procedures.

 The YWCA Sexual Assault & Domestic Violence Crisis Line is also available: 800.572.2782

-The Office of Sexual Assault & Relationship Abuse (SARA) provides comprehensive resources to Stanford students regarding reported incidents of sexual assault and relationship abuse.
-SARA also assists with educational outreach and training.
+The SHARE Office, which includes staff from the office formerly known as the Sexual Assault & Relationship Abuse (SARA) office, provides comprehensive resources to Stanford students regarding reported incidents of sexual assault and relationship abuse.
+SHARE also assists with educational outreach and training.